-Property owners that had a parcel sold at the Tax Sale or sold for an Undivided Interest that was bid up, make check the Unclaimed Property Division website at http://www.mine.utah.gov/index.asp and make a claim for any excess funds that you may or may not be due.
+Property owners that had a parcel sold at the Tax Sale to the highest bidder, may check the Unclaimed Property Division website at https://mycash.utah.gov/index.asp and make a claim for any excess funds that you may or may not be due.

 From time to time, the Clerk/Auditor's Office receives infomercial based form letters asking the following questions.
 The following is a summary of those questions with answers: